ezrizhu/cs497/book.rst

 params, and the `/boot/config-$(uname -r)` kernel config(compiled in).

-Please note that arch linux does not come with the config file, and alpine stores them under a non-standard name under `/boot`, hence why they're not included in this.
+Please note that arch linux does not come with the config file, and alpine stores them under a non-standard name under `/boot`, they have been manually extracted into the out directory.

 Here, you can see the differences to the system request key, how they're written in the kernel config (capitalized), and sysctl (lowercase).